English Americans: English American population estimates (1790)

+1990

 In 1990, the national level response rate for the question was high with 90.4% of the total United States population choosing at least one specific ancestry and 9.6% ignored the question completely.
 Of those who chose English, 66.9% of people chose it as their first response.

 Totals for the English showed a considerable decrease from the previous census.

 Responses for "American" slightly decreased both numerically and as a percentage from 5.9% to 5.2% in 1990 with most being from the South.

+2000

 In the 2000 census, 24.5 million or 8.7% of Americans reported English ancestry, a decline of some eight million people.
 At the national level, the response rate for the ancestry question fell to 80.1% of the total U.S. population, while 19.9% were unclassified or ignored the question completely.
 It was the fourth largest ancestral group.
-Some Cornish Americans may not identify as English American, even though Cornwall had been part of England since long before their ancestors arrived in North America.
+Some Cornish Americans may not identify as English American or British American, even though Cornwall had been part of England since long before their ancestors arrived in North America.
 Responses were:

-2010–2020 totals
+2010 ACS

-In 2010, the American Community Survey enumerated Americans reporting English ancestry at 27.4 million, 9.0% of the U.S. population; in 2015, 24.8 million, 7.8% of the population.
+In 2010, the official census did not include a question on origins or ancestry.
+However, the American Community Survey enumerated Americans reporting English ancestry at 27.4 million, 9.0% of the U.S. population; in 2015, 24.8 million, 7.8% of the population.
 A decade thereafter, in 2020, the U.S. Census Bureau recorded 25.2 million Americans reporting full or partial English ancestry, about 7.7% of the U.S. population.

-The decline in English identification in the 21st century may merely reflect further cultural assimilation of English Americans into the broader identity of White Americans, increasingly intermixed with other European Americans: the number of Americans who reported being solely of English ancestry alone steadily fell from 9,605,188 in 2010 to 8,992,416 in 2015 to 8,253,942 in 2020.
-However, the number of Americans who reported being of English ancestry mixed with another ancestry fluctuated from 17,799,055 in 2010 down to 15,794,133 in 2015 up to 16,959,677 in 2020.
+2020

+Results for the 2020 United States census showed that English Americans were the largest group in the United States where 25,536,410 (12.5%) identified as "English alone" with a further 21 million choosing English combined with another ethnic origin.

+The total is 46,550,968 Americans self-identifying as being of English origin representing (19.8%) of the White American alone or in any combination population.

 Geographical distribution

+1980

+In the 1980 United States census, English ancestry was reported to be at around 49.6 million.
+This number had dramatically declined by the previously mentioned 2000 census, where 24.5 million people reported English ancestry.

+One main reason for this is because once the American ancestry category was introduced for self-reporting ancestry, many people who previously reported having English origins reported as having "American" ancestry instead.

-2000 state totals
+2000

 English Americans are found in large numbers throughout the United States, particularly in the Northeast, South and West.
-According to the 2000 U.S. census, the 10 states with the largest populations of self-reported English Americans are:

-English was the highest reported European ancestry in the states of Maine, Vermont and Utah; joint highest along with German in the Carolinas.